notwa/lips/README.md

 lips will look for the included file in the directory of the file using the directive.

+* `.incbin {filename}`
+write an external binary file as-is at this position. lips will look for the included file in the directory of the file using the directive.

 * `.ascii "some\ntext\0"`
 writes a string using its characters' ASCII values. a few escapes are currently supported: `\ " a b f n r t v 0`